astronomer/docs/learn/airflow-ui.md

 :::info Astro does not support the Security tab

-Because role-based acceess control is managed at the Astro platform level, the Security tab is not useful for Airflow when running on Astro.
-As a result, this tab does not exist in Airflow on Astro.
+On Astro, role-based access control is managed at the platform level.
+As a result, the Security tab is not needed and is not available on Airflow deployments on Astro.

 :::